Everything you need to know about home loans in South Africa

 Minimum & maximum loan terms in South Africa

 The shorter your loan term the higher your monthly repayments and banks are well aware of this which is why you need to pass their strict affordability requirements to reduce their standard loan terms.

-Most people opt for a 20 year loan period as this offers the reasonable ABSA and Standard Bank offer maximum loan terms of 30 years.
+Most people opt for a 20-year loan period as this offers a reasonable payback term.
+ABSA offers a maximum loan term of 30 years.
 First National Bank specifies a minimum loan term of 5 years and a maximum loan term of 20 years.
 Nedbank offers a maximum loan term of 35 years.

 Applying to your regular bank, is it worth it?

 Applying with your regular bank for a home loan has a few significant advantages.
-They will look on you application more favourably, particularly because you have a history with them and they can quickly and easily access this history but also because they simply want to retain your business.
+They will look at your application more favourably, particularly because you have a history with them and they can quickly and easily access this history but also because they simply want to retain your business.

-In addition they offer certain perks and loan packages only to existing clients and, even a skilled bond originator, will not be able to access.
+In addition, they offer certain perks and loan packages only to existing clients and, even a skilled bond originator, will not be able to access them.
 These are called “direct channel offers” and can only be accessed by you through a banker.

 Even with these mentioned benefits, it is still more advantageous to apply to all banks, even if you choose your regular bank, simply so that you can compare offers as well as terms and other important conditions.
 You can also use a loan comparison site to compare mortgage products and get an indication of which type will suit you best.

 Using a bond originator will not cost you, the home buyer, a cent.
 Bond originators simply collect your documents and information and send it through to the various banks.